joomla/joomla-framework/docs/introduction.md

 #### Setup the Loader

-In order to correctly use the namespace auto loader you need to setup it according the case strategy you choosed.
+In order to correctly use the namespace auto loader you need to setup it according the case strategy you chose.

 ```php
 <?php